By-Laws Of The Pilgrim Edward Doty Society

 - Section 2.
 Tax Status The Society is a qualified non-taxable organization under Section 501 (3) (c) of the Internal Revenue Code as amended.

 - Section 3.
 Office There shall be no national office of the Society.
-The Address of the shall be that of the current Corresponding Secretary of the Society.
+The Address of the society shall be that of the current Corresponding Secretary of the Society.

 Article II: Objectives